4 Easy Ways to Reduce eBay Shipping Costs

-#2.
-Use eBay Shipping Labels to save money
+Tip #2: Use eBay Shipping Labels to Save Money

 There are a couple different ways of calculating a price with the tools eBay provides to sellers, the most popular being the eBay Shipping Calculator.
 The eBay Shipping Calculator is easy to use and will give you a ballpark price of what you can expect to pay for shipping, but it is definitely not the best tool eBay provides for sellers to use.

 The most accurate way to get an exact shipping cost is to use the eBay Shipping Label tool.
 To do this, you will need to have sold an item in the past in order to have access to the eBay Shipping Label calculator, which is entirely different from the eBay Shipping Calculator because it adjusts the actual shipping cost eBay sellers pay after eBay shipping discounts for sellers.

 If you have never sold an item on eBay, find somebody you know that has an eBay account, set up a Buy It Now auction for $1.00 and have them purchase it.
 Nobody ever actually has to spend any money if you change your Buy It Now payment options to not require immediate payment.
 Once your friend has used Buy It Now on the item you listed, you can mark the item as paid and continue to use the item for future shipping calculations.